cuzfrog/sbt-tmpfs/README.md

 In fact, _Mount_ mode is recommended.
 It's easier to handle in most cases, and not likely to cause some unexpectation.

+(currently I haven't figured out how to properly deal with super privilege.
+You need to manually execute task `tmpfsOn` to mount and sync.
+Help requested..)

 You can set `tmpfsDirectoryMode := TmpfsDirectoryMode.Mount` in your build.sbt.

+Change mode after the other has been done, will cause some minor inconsistency.
+For example: if `target` has been mounted first, `tmpfsLink` task may have no effect.
+It will realize that dirs inside `target` are all of tmpfs now, so it aborts linking.
+Fortunately, most of the inconsistency will be repaired after a reboot or clean.

 #### Work flow:
-sbt-tmpfs hooks task to `compile`, which checks target dirs defined in key `tmpfsLinkDirectories` or `tmpfsMountDirectories` and mounts/links tmpfs when necessary.
+sbt-tmpfs checks target dirs defined in key `tmpfsLinkDirectories` or `tmpfsMountDirectories` and mounts/links tmpfs when necessary.

 Under _Symlink_ mode, when user does a `clean`, symlinks themselves will be purged.
 When new symlinks are created, sbt-tmpfs deletes old dirs in tmpfs that old symlinks referenced.

 Task `tmpfsOn`: check and link/mount when needed.
+Dyn-defined by mode as `tmpfsLink` or `tmpfsMount`.

+Task `tmpfsLink`: check and link when needed. runBefore `compile`, triggeredBy `clean`.

+Task `tmpfsMount`: check and mount when needed.

-Task `tmpfsSyncMapping`: sync mapped dirs.
+Task `tmpfsSyncMapping`: sync mapped dirs, triggered by above.

 #### Map and sync dirs:
 Sometimes, we want to speedup some dirs while wanting to preserve them on disk, like `node_modules`,